-What to Know Before Renting out a Room in Your House
+What to Know Before Renting Out a Room in Your House

-What to Know Before Renting out a Room in Your House
+What to Know Before Renting Out a Room in Your House

 Renting out a room in your house can be a good source of extra income but generally isn’t something you want to do on a whim.
 From legal and financial considerations to aesthetics, there are lots of things to think about before offering the space to a potential housemate.
+Let’s take a look at some things to know before renting out a room in your home, so you can make a decision about renting with all the facts at your fingertips.

 What Are Some Room Rental Options?